vanus-labs/docs/content/vanus-connect/connector-guides/source/sap/setup.md

 # SAP BTP

-This guide contains information to set up a SAP BTP Source in Vanus Cloud.
+This guide contains information to set up a SAP BTP Source in Vanus Connect.

 ## Introduction